Pedro-M/pedro-munoz.tech/content/pages/experience.md

 ####The Gurus</a>
 _June 2019 - Present_

-This is my startup firm, in which I bootstrap tech products
+This is my startup firm, in which I bootstrap tech products such as:

+- <a href="https://moderator-guru.com/" target="_blank">The Moderator Guru</a>:
+Automatic, AI based text content moderation
+- <a href="https://datatau.net/" target="_blank">DataTau</a>:
+Reference newsboard for Data Scientists and Data Engineers, inspired by Hacker News
+- <a href="https://eltrenbarato.es/" target="_blank">El Tren Barato</a>:
+Most complete alarm system and route analysis of Spanish railways

 &nbsp;
 ## Senior Data Scientist